CatsaCode/Quest-Discord-Presence/README.md

 # Discord Presence

-Now Support beatsaber 1.37 by lixiangwuxian

-Everything should work fine, but if you encount any problems, please let me know in issue.

-Allows you to see which song you're playing along with other info while playing beat saber on the Oculus Quest.
+Allows you to see which song you're playing along with other info while playing Beat Saber on Quest.

-### features
+Everything should work fine, but if you encounter any problems, please let lixiangwuxian know about the issue.

+## Features

 - [x] Singleplayer Mode Support
 - [x] Pratice Mode Pratice